Top 10 Things I Miss About Living in the United States

 8. Snacks: Almost every house in the United States has some sort of snack cupboard or ready-to-eat food, but the families here just have raw fruits and vegetables lying around.

 7. Wal-mart: Is it such a bad thing to miss everything being in one place, having a big selection, and low prices?
-Plus, even though a lot of things are cheap here, that’s only local goods.
-Anything you could buy in the United States is about twice as expensive here.
+Here, each type of item has a specific store.
+For example, you can only get band-aids at a pharmacy and nowhere else, and they don’t have “extra” items we’re used to at U.S. pharmacies like candy, magazines, etc. I have also learned that even though many items s are cheap here, that’s only local goods.
+Anything you could buy in the U.S. is about twice as expensive here.

-6. Big dinners: In South America lunch is the big meal of the day, then dinner is fairly light.
+6. Big dinners: In South America lunch is the big meal of the day, then dinner is fairly light (i.e. a small bowl of soup).
 Back home most of my food consumption occurs between the hours of 8pm and 2am.
 This doesn’t line up so well.

 5. Safe food and water: We always have to drink (and brush our teeth) with bottled water, watch out for salads and certain fruits, have the constant risk of getting sick from the food, and there’s virtually no ice.
 All I want is 100% juicy American ground beef…I’m drooling.

 4. Constant internet: I really can’t help that I am a facebook junkie.
 It’s a sad truth of many in my generation.